Kidney Pain vs Back Pain: Know the Difference

 There are certain risk factors that can increase your vulnerability to developing kidney stones.
 These include:

-- A family or personal history of kidney stone.
+- A family or personal history of kidney stones.
 If you have already had kidney stones in the past, there are slightly raised chances of developing them in future as well.

 - Dehydration too can increase the risks of kidney stones which is the reason why people living in warm areas are at a higher risk of developing these.